crukci-bioinformatics/mga2/README.md

-sampleSheet           | samplesheet.csv | CSV file containing details of sample dataset (id, fastq, species and control columns required) fastqDir              |                 | Directory in which FASTQ files are located (optional, can specify absolute or relative paths in sample sheet instead) sampleSize            |          100000 | Number of sequences to sample for each sample/dataset maxNumberToSampleFrom |     10000000000 | Maximum number of sequences to read/sample from chunkSize             |         1000000 | Number of sequences for each chunk for batch alignment of sampled sequences trimStart             |               1 | The position at which the trimmed sequence starts, all bases before this position are trimmed trimLength            |              36 | The length of the trimmed sequences genomeDetails         | ${projectDir}/resources/genomes.csv | CSV file containing the species name and synonyms for each reference genome (genome, species and synonym colums required) bowtieIndexDir        | bowtie_indexes  | Directory containing bowtie indexes for reference genomes adaptersFasta         | ${projectDir}/resources/adapters.fa | FASTA file containing adapter sequences outputDir             | ${launchDir}    | Directory to which output files are written
+sampleSheet           | samplesheet.csv | CSV file containing details of sample dataset (id, fastq, species and control columns required) fastqDir              |                 | Directory in which FASTQ files are located (optional, can specify absolute or relative paths in sample sheet instead) sampleSize            |          100000 | Number of sequences to sample for each sample/dataset maxNumberToSampleFrom |  Long.MAX_VALUE | Maximum number of sequences to read/sample from chunkSize             |         1000000 | Number of sequences in each chunk for batch alignment of sampled sequences trimStart             |               1 | The position at which the trimmed sequence starts, all bases before this position are trimmed trimLength            |              36 | The length of the trimmed sequences genomeDetails         | ${projectDir}/resources/genomes.csv | CSV file containing the species name and synonyms for each reference genome bowtieIndexDir        | bowtie_indexes  | Directory containing bowtie indexes for reference genomes adaptersFasta         | ${projectDir}/resources/adapters.fa | FASTA file containing adapter sequences outputDir             | ${launchDir}    | Directory to which output files are written